How To Lose Weight Without Running [Do These 3 Exercises Instead]

 Exercise, diet, nutrition, movement, stress and sleep are all areas that contribute to weight gain.
 This post will focus on non-dietary strategies that you can use to help you to lose weight, namely exercise.

-Do I Have to Exercise to Lose Weight?
+Do I Have to Exercise or Run to Lose Weight?

 The quick answer is no, however exercise can be a powerful tool to help you lose weight provided you do it correctly.
 Through exercise, you can increase your strength and lean muscle mass, both of which will increase your basal metabolic rate and your fat burning potential.